vighneshiyer/vighneshiyer.com/content/personal/blog/2025_01-trip_to_korea_and_japan.md

-title = "My Trip to Korea and Japan" date = 2025-01-10 draft = true slug = "trip-korea-japan" description = "Things I saw and random observations"
+title = "My Trip to Korea and Japan" date = 2025-01-10 draft = true slug = "trip-to-korea-and-japan" description = "Things I saw and random observations in Korea and Japan."
 +++

 ## My Trip to Korea